 Power BI has more of a graphical component as compared to SSRS.
 This makes the former way more efficient and easier to use, making SSRS the more manual and difficult option for analysis and generating the reports.

 Power BI can deal with structured as well as unstructured data but its data capacity is limited to 10 MB or 33,000 rows of data.

 SSRS deals with structured and semi-structured data and doesn’t put that much stress on the data engine, hence, you can create larger reports on it.

-SSRS is for your pixel perfect, operational reporting.
-Power BI is first and foremost an analysis tool, it allows you to visualize your data in different ways in order to allow deeper understanding of your business.
+SSRS is for your pixel-perfect, operational reporting.
+Power BI is first and foremost an analysis tool, it allows you to visualize your data in different ways in order to allow a deeper understanding of your business.

 Till now SSRS has a lot of presence but now Power BI has made its presence known across all domains.
 The choice between Power BI and SSRS would most likely be straightforward and driven by requirements.
 If your organization only uses paginated reports on-premises, you will decide that SSRS is a more cost-effective option.
 On the other side if you have the need to render interactive or analytical reports on-premises, or you already have SQL Server Enterprise Edition with Software Assurance, then Power BI Reporting Services will likely be your preferred choice.

 So, now that you know the pros and cons of each of these services, which one do you prefer?
 If you like this article and want more such content on Business Intelligence, do tell us in the comment section below, and we shall be happy to oblige.

 If you want to learn Power BI and build a career in data visualization or BI, then check out our Power BI Training in Bangalore and Power BI Course in Delhi which comes with instructor-led live training and real-life project experience.
 This training will help you understand Power BI in-depth and help you achieve mastery over the subject.

 Got a question for us?
 Please mention it in the comments section and we will get back to you.